SAP-samples/abap-platform-rap640/exercises/ex5/README.md

 ## Step 2: Check authorization use case - Test user access with restricted authorizations

-For demonstration purposes and to keep this exericise as modular as possible, you will now create a new service binding on which you will perform the authorizations tests.
+For demonstration purposes and to keep this exercise as modular as possible, you will now create a new service binding on which you will perform the authorizations tests.

 <details>
   <summary>🔵 Click to expand</summary>